xzuyn/Florence-2ner/README.md

+# README is outdated.
+Needs complete overhaul as well.

 # Florence-2ner

 This script provides a straightforward way to fine-tune [Microsoft's Florence-2](https://huggingface.co/collections/microsoft/florence-6669f44df0d87d9c3bfb76de) models for image captioning tasks.
 It's designed to be configurable and integrates with [Weights & Biases](https://wandb.ai/site) for experiment tracking.